sreeja6707/Assignment_js/readme.md

 console.log(counterA()) = output is 2
 console.log(counterB()) = output is 1

-Both the counters, counterA and counterB are independent of each other.
-Because of closure, each counter maintains it's our count variable that gets incremented and updated each time the function is called, thus making them independent.
+Both the counters, counterA and counterB are independent of each other.Due to the closure, each counter maintains that it is our count variable that is called the function every time, thus makes them independent.